btaub1224/BlockchainWebScraper/README.md

 # BlockchainWebScraper
-Web Scraper that will take a blockchain.com transaction URL and find the closest coin base from that url
+Web Scraper that will take a blockchain.com transaction URL and find the closest coin base from that url with the help of BFS Written in Python.